Transforming unwanted emotions into something more useful

 Sadness is a sign that we have lost something important to us.
 The opposite of sadness is aliveness and joy.

-So if we ask ourselves what we feel sad about then we can decide to rebuild it, maybe even better than before.
-And if we ask ourselves when we felt most alive and joyful then we can find our purpose and values.
+So if we ask ourselves what we feel sad about then we can decide to rebuild it, maybe better than before.
+And if we ask ourselves when we felt most alive and joyful then we can find our purpose and our values.

 Once we have this clarity then we can look for new ways to put it into practice.